-With everything 2020, you may wonder when and if there’s a good time to pause your social media channels.
-Let’s dig into reasons for and against doing so.
+Wonder when and if there’s a good time to pause your social media channels?
+Let’s dig into reasons for and against pausing your social media channels.

-Between the presidential election in the United States, the global pandemic, and countless natural disasters, the year 2020 has been full of twists.
-As these events unfold, many marketers may be struggling to figure out whether they should pause social media channels for their company or clients in light of different world events, natural disasters, and other situations.
+Between the global pandemic, and countless natural disasters, these times have been full of twists.
+Many marketers may be struggling to figure out whether they should pause social media channels for their company or clients in light of different world events, natural disasters, and other situations.

 Let’s look at when you should put your social media channels on hold and review how to make the decision process as smooth as possible.